CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 the prompt function produces a pop up box with an input box so a user can type in information.
 What is the return value of `prompt`? it returns the value from the user input.

+If you were writing a program that uses prompt() to ask for an input value, how can your program tell if the user clicked "OK" or "Cancel"?

+the prompt function returns a string when the user presses ok, so even if the user does not type anything it will return an empty string. so we can test if the returned value is a string to determine if the user pressed ok. on the other hand if the user presses cancel the function will return null, so we can test test if null got returned to check if a user had pressed cancel.